stackforge/fuel-docs/pages/user-guide/0070-introduction.rst

 This guide gives instructions for using the Fuel Master node and the graphical Fuel screens to deploy a Mirantis OpenStack environment.
+Note that, beginning with Fuel 5.0.1, you can upgrade an existing Mirantis Open Stack environment to the new version without redeploying that environment, or you can manage an existing 5.0 environment along with new 5.0.1 environments from Fuel 5.0.1.
+See :ref:`upgrade-ug` for instructions.

 Before you do the procedures in this document, you should work through the information and procedures in the :ref:`Planning Guide<planning-guide>`.